Save on your purchases

-Low level toilets consist of a pottery pan and exposed pottery cistern, connected via an exposed metal flush pipe, the cistern is set to a mid to low height, not to be confused with a close coupled toilet which doesn’t have an exposed flush pipe, some estate agents will refer to close coupled toilets as low level incorrectly.
-These toilets are more traditional in style, so if you are looking for a Victorian inspired mid-level or low level toilet you will have lots of choice here at UK Bathrooms.
+Low level toilets consist of a pottery pan and exposed pottery cistern.
+Connected via an exposed metal flush pipe, the cistern is set to a mid to low height.
+Not to be confused with a close coupled toilet which doesn’t have an exposed flush pipe.
+Some estate agents will refer to close coupled toilets as low level incorrectly.

 A selection of Imperial Bathrooms Low Level Toilets, handmade in the UK to the highest standards

-As the low level or mid-level toilet is installed outside the wall very little concealed work is required, making this traditional style toilet installation quick and simple for your installer.
-Prepare the soil pipe position to accommodate the pan or if your soil pipe is fixed in the case of listed renovations most manufacturers such as Imperial and Burlington make toilet pan connectors to aid tricky installation.
+As the low level or mid-level toilet is installed outside the wall very little concealed work is required.
+Making this traditional style toilet installation quick and simple for your installer.
+Prepare the soil pipe position to accommodate the pan or if your soil pipe is fixed in the case of listed renovations.
+Manufacturers such as Imperial and Burlington make toilet pan connectors to aid tricky installation.

 The video above displays the care and attention that go into the crafting of Imperial Bathrooms ceramics

-Fitting instructions will vary per manufacturer and brand, but in general all low level and mid-level Victorian toilets will require the cistern part fixing to a wall or reinforced stud wall.
+Fitting instructions will vary per manufacturer and brand.
+But in general, all low level and mid-level Victorian toilets will require the cistern part fixing to a wall or reinforced stud wall.
 These often fix via brackets, which can be ornate or plain in design.
-Strong fixing bolts and a secure wall (which is reinforced where required) will ensure the cistern stays affixed to the wall securely on installation but importantly over time.
+Strong fixing bolts and a secure wall will ensure the cistern stays affixed to the wall securely on installation but importantly over time.

-In addition to a wide selection of Victorian inspired low level toilets we also offer Edwardian styles, and other traditional style toilets to fit into various interior design schemes such as art deco, classical or even more prestigious styles such as the Burlington wooden throne seats which are very ornate and traditional in style, having a large area of wood on display in an unusual but charmingly antiquated square shape, overlapping the toilet pan area.
+In addition to a wide selection of Victorian inspired low level toilets we also offer Edwardian styles.
+And also other traditional style toilets to fit into various interior design schemes.
+Such as art deco, classical or even more prestigious styles such as the Burlington wooden throne seats.
+These are very ornate and traditional in style, having a large area of wood on display in an unusual but charming way.
+It has an antiquated square shape, overlapping the toilet pan area.